 Note: The sightseeing tour in Paris is predominantly done on foot.
 You’ll also take the Paris metro to get from one side of the city to another on this day.

 Paris is considered by many to be the most beautiful city in the world.
 It is certainly one of the most romantic and historic as well.
 Today is your day to spend it as you choose.
-From the incredible art galleries and imposing monuments, to the world-renowned shopping, quaint cafes and hidden treasure, Paris is a wonderful city to explore.
+From the incredible art galleries and imposing monuments, to the world-renowned shopping, quaint cafés and hidden treasure, Paris is a wonderful city to explore.
 There’s so much to see!
-Your tour manager will be on hand to offer plenty of suggestions.
+Your tour manager will be on hand to offer plenty of suggestions like these:

 - Pick up delicious “macarons”, check out the many specialty food shops, shop in some of the most prestigious shopping areas of Paris, or simply sit at a café and partake in the “Joie de Vivre”.

-- Sitting with a baguette and cheese in the Luxembourg gardens, one of Hemingway’s favorite retreats, watching the French go about their daily life is the perfect way to while away the hours.
+- Relax with a baguette and cheese in the Luxembourg gardens, one of Hemingway’s favorite retreats, watching the French go about their daily life.

 - Learn about the life and times of cabaret singer, songwriter and actress, Edith Piaf, widely regarded as one of France’s greatest international stars, at a small museum based in her former apartment.